sidebase/nuxt-auth/README.md

 export default NuxtAuthHandler({
   pages: {
-    // Change the default behavior to use `/login` as the path for the sign in page
+    // Change the default behavior to use `/login` as the path for the sign-in page
     signIn: '/login'
   },
   providers: [